tombonez/noTunes/README.md

 noTunes is a macOS application that will prevent iTunes _or_ Apple Music from launching.

 Simply launch the noTunes app and iTunes/Music will no longer be able to launch.
-For example, when bluetooth headphones reconnect to a laptop which may trigger iTunes/Music to open.
+For example, when bluetooth headphones reconnect.

-You can enable/disable the apps functionality via the menu bar icon, which is a simple toggle.
+You can toggle the apps functionality via the menu bar icon with a simple left click.

 ## Usage

+### Toggle noTunes Funcationality

 Left click the menu bar icon to toggle between its active states.